=not named in book of Remembrance

 gravestone by Joyce BanksTalbot, C. J. and M. J.

 Charles Joseph ("Dot") and Minnie Jane Talbot.
 Charles was 56 and died at his home at 12 Randolph Road on 12 June 1941.
-His wife Minnie was injured at home and taken to the Preston Hall Emergency Hospital at Aylesford, where she died on 1 July
+His wife Minnie was injured at home and taken to the Preston Hall Emergency Hospital at Aylesford, where she died on 1 July.

-They were both buried at Buckland, Dover.
-C10 15.
 In Memoriam announcements in 1942 were from their children, one, Ted, in Scotland, married to Lily, with a grandson Teddy, and from daughter, Ada.
-In 1943 the announcements were from their brothers, George and family and Bill, Nell and family, also Ada, Min, Bert and Harold, and Harry and Fred (overseas).
+In 1943 the announcements were from their brothers, George and family and Bill, Nell and family, also Ada, Min and families, Bert and Harold, also Fred and Harry (overseas).

-In Memory of Charles Joseph Talbot.
+The gravestone reads: In Memory of Charles Joseph Talbot.
 Killed by Enemy Action 12 June 1941.
 Aged 56 years

 Tallent, R. W. L.